top of page

 Energy for the farm can be provided by renewables.

-This is an opportunity to establish a new £1bn plus aquaculture industry in Scotland backed by Government and the local community and led by The Scottish Halibut Company Ltd (SHC).
+This is an opportunity to establish a new £1bn plus aquaculture industry in Scotland, backed by Government and the local community and led by The Scottish Halibut Company Ltd.

-Scotland - led by Scottish farmed salmon, the biggest food export from the United Kingdom at over £800m in value per
+led by Scottish farmed salmon, the biggest food export from the United Kingdom per year and growing.

-We have assembled a highly credible and experienced leadership team led by Ed Tame as CEO, alongside our Managing/Operations Director with over 45 years’ experience in aquaculture.
+Right Team: We have assembled a highly credible and experienced leadership team led by Ed Tame as CEO and supported by an MD/Ops Director with over 45 years’ experience in aquaculture.

 They are supported by Nigel Mills as Executive Chair, a serial entrepreneur, and Nick Joy as a Consultant, co-founder of Loch Duart Salmon.